Shags in New Zealand

 What do shags eat?

 Some shags eat food from the sea, and others from fresh water, or a mixture of both.
-Their diet includes fish, crayfish, whitebait and frogs.
-Diving for their prey, they chase it underwater, where they can last a long time without air.
-Afterwards they flap their wings or spread them in the sun, to dry out quickly.
+Their diet includes fish, crayfish and frogs.
+Diving for their prey, they chase it underwater, where they can last several minutes without air.
+Afterwards some species spread their wings in the sun, to dry out quickly.

 Shags are grouped according to their foot colour.
-In this group is New Zealand’s biggest and most common shag – the black shag, or kawau.
+In this group is New Zealand’s most common shag – the black shag, or kawau.
 There are up to 10,000 breeding pairs, which nest in trees.
-Landowners can shoot black shags if they damage crops.

-Also in this group is the little black shag, which lives in both freshwater and coastal habitats of the North Island.
+Also in this group is the little black shag and the pied shag, which live in both freshwater and coastal habitats of the North Island.

-The smallest is the little shag, just 56 centimetres long, and found throughout the country.
-These birds have various white markings.
+The little shag is found throughout the country.
+These birds have variable white markings on their underparts.

-The six species in this group are unique to New Zealand.
-The rare, black-and-white king shag is the largest, and can dive 40 metres deep.
-In 2001 there were only 650 king shags, on islands in the Marlborough Sounds.
-Other pink-footed shags live on Stewart Island, the Chatham Islands, and isolated Southern Ocean islands – the Bounty Islands, Auckland Island and Campbell Island.
+There are six or seven species in this group.
+The rare, black-and-white king shag can dive to a depth of 40 metres.
+In 2012 there were only about 650 king shags, on islands in the Marlborough Sounds.
+Other pink-footed shags live in Southland and Otago, and on the Chatham Islands and isolated Southern Ocean islands – the Bounty Islands, Auckland Island and Campbell Island.
 Stewart Island shags have two quite different forms – greenish black, and black-and-white.
 These may be two distinct species.